 You have two options here: you can either take the bus or the train.
 The bus is more expensive but easier, as you will only have to get on the bus and get off at your destination, which is the airport.
 The train is cheaper but you will have to change trains at Hineno station and take the train to KIX Airport.
 You can take both of them from Wakayama Station.
 I chose to take the bus.
 For the bus station, you have to head out of the train station and find the Airport Bus station which is clearly marked:

 And this is the timetable for the airport limousine bus:

 Prices: Bus fare is 1,150¥ (US $10.30) one-way and the train ticket is 890¥ (US $8)one-way.

 Disclaimer: I was invited on this trip by My Secret Wakayama, a very nice project aiming to develop Wakayama tourism.
 All opinions are my own.

-This was my list of reasons why you should include Wakayama City on your itinerary for your next Japan trip and some great things you can do and see there!
-Although Wakayama is a small city, it is very close to Osaka and a great destination as there aren’t as many tourists there and you will get to experience the true Japanese vibe!
+This was my list of reasons why you should include Wakayama on your itinerary for your next Japan trip including some great things you can do and see there!
+Although Wakayama is a small city, it is very close to Osaka.
+It’s a great destination as there aren’t as many tourists there and you will get to experience the true Japanese vibe!
 The city is very authentic, full of nice little red temples, beaches, onsens, good ramen restaurants and other attractions that can easily fill two days of exploring!

 I hope I convinced you that Wakayama is one of the most charming off-the-beaten-path places in Japan and that it deserves your time and attention!

-As always, if you have any questions or curiosities, you can leave them in the comments below.
-I am curious to know what you think about this wonderful city!
+As always, if you have any questions or things you are curious about, you can leave them in the comments below.
+I am interested in hearing what you think about this wonderful city!